 statement

-I am drawn to the pieces of our lives — traces, remnants, impressions — and to the ways we make sense of them through a constant process of mental and physical rearrangement.
+I am drawn to the pieces of our lives — traces, remnants, impressions — and to the ways we make sense of them through a constant process of arrangement and revision.

-As a visual artist, I use the language of fragment: cutting, layering, tearing, erasing, suggesting, assembling.
+As a painter and mixed media artist, I use the language of fragment: cutting, layering, tearing, erasing, suggesting, repositioning, assembling.
 What emerges is a re-imagining — a shifting architecture of memory and intuition, and the quiet negotiation of belonging.

-Trained as an architect, I am attuned to how structures hold both strength and fragility, and how space remembers.
-My Portuguese immigrant journey has taught me that migration shapes body and mind, leaving traces of absence, rupture and adaptation.
-Between these sensibilities — building and displacing — gathered pieces become carriers of memory, identity and resilience, each one a small act of resistance against forgetting and a means for reinvention.
+My formal architectural training made me attuned to how structures hold both strength and fragility, and how space remembers; my Portuguese immigrant journey is strewn with separation, absence, and adjustment.
+Between these sensibilities — building and displacing — gathered pieces become carriers of memory, identity, and resilience, each one a small act of resistance against forgetting and a means for reinvention.

 Elizabeth Casqueiro